LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 Credits:
 - Andrej Novosad for the initial idea of finding a way to "preview" a full waveform, as well as testing!
 - Jamie Lee and Jon Kelliher for beta testing
+- X-Raym for suggestions for and on improvements